 It could be as simple as updating a dependency, running clean, or removing Derived Data.

 Cleaning and rebuilding can fix a number of build issues.
-Navigate to Product -> Clean in the Xcode menu to clean your current build.
+Navigate to Product -> Clean Build Folder in the Xcode menu to clean your current build.

 Sometimes, Xcode clings to old, outdated build artifacts.
 To start fresh, you'll need to delete any Derived Data on disk.

 To do this, open Xcode Preferences, choose the Locations tab, and click the small arrow next to your Derived Data path: